skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 through the hatch, he can see that he is at the top of a rickety wooden staircase leading down to floor level.
 This room is either a small library or a large study.
 Bookshelves line the outer wall.
 Taking a light, he goes down alone and explores the room.
-He’s careful to remain silent, and keep his eyes open for traps.
+He's careful to remain silent, and keep his eyes open for traps.
 This place was made by wizards, and there is no telling what sorts of surprises they left for intruders.

 In the middle of the room is a statue with a couple of valuables (gear) placed upon it.
-He doesn’t even bother checking for traps – this is exactly the sort of thing a wizard would put there to lure a thief.
+He doesn't even bother checking for traps – this is exactly the sort of thing a wizard would put there to lure a thief.
 He gives the statue a lot of room.
-He’s not here to rob the place.
+He's not here to rob the place.

 There are a couple of tables here, but no chairs.
 Two doors lead to